 Depending on which kit you purchase, a cat DNA test may reveal breed, ancestry, health risks, and other genetic traits.

-A cat DNA test can benefit both breeders and cat owners.
+A cat DNA test can benefit both breeders and cat parents.
 While some tests provide more involved information than others, any test should be able to identify a purebred cat.
 However, domestic cats are a bit trickier: The cat DNA test Basepaws points out that, unlike dogs, most cats do not have purebred ancestors.

 Optimal Selection™ provides a feline genetic breeding analysis specific to purebred cats.
 The at-home swab test helps breeders develop “proactive, sustainable breeding programs” by testing for multiple diseases and traits.
 For example, a sample from a Ragdoll will detect whether the cat is at risk for hypertrophic cardiomyopathy, a heart disorder known to this particular breed.
 The test relays genetic diversity information for the tested cat, the overall breed population, and the related breed group.